Reflinders/Relib/README.md

 A robust and flexible object-orientated UI library made by Reflinders (@Mlgisbetter on Roblox).
 Inspired by other UI libraries, such as Orion and Rayfield.
 It should be noted that understanding how Relib works requires experience/understanding in Luau.

+(AS OF 5/28, IT IS UNRELEASED; BUT EXPECT IT TO RELEASE SOON)

 # Intro
 To load Relib, you must require the module or load the raw version through loadstring; however, note that loadstring compatibility is not available yet
 Here's an example of Relib in use: